sushemer/systemverilog-basic/2_Devices/README.md

          ├─ 2_3_Y_LCD_480x272/
          └─ ...

-Ejemplos típicos:
+Typical examples:

-- **TM1638** (módulo con 7 segmentos, LEDs y teclas)
+- **TM1638** (7-segment display + LEDs + keys)
-  - Señales principales: `VCC`, `GND`, `STB`, `CLK`, `DIO`.
+  - Signals: `VCC`, `GND`, `STB`, `CLK`, `DIO`
-  - Se utiliza como salida (7 segmentos, LEDs) y como entrada (teclas).
+  - Used as both output (display) and input (keys)

-- **LCD 480×272** (4.3")
+- **LCD 480×272 (4.3")**
-  - Conexiones de datos, sincronía y backlight.
+  - Data, sync, and backlight connections
-  - Utilizada como salida gráfica principal en algunos labs/implementations.
+  - Used as graphical output in some labs/implementation

-- **Buzzer / altavoz sencillo** (si aplica en ejemplos de sonido).
+- **Buzzer / small speaker** (for sound examples)

-- **Servos o motores** (si se añaden ejercicios de PWM más adelante).
+- **Servos / motors** (if added for PWM exercises)

-Cada subcarpeta de actuador debería documentar:
+Each actuator folder should document:

-- Tensiones de trabajo.
+- Working voltages
-- Conectores y numeración de pines.
+- Connectors and pin numbering
-- Cualquier nota especial de protección (resistencias, transistores, etc.).
+- Protection notes (resistors, transistors, etc.)

-Al igual que con los sensores, se recomienda una subcarpeta `Mult/` para fotos de conexión cuando sean útiles.
+Recommended: subfolder `Mult/` for wiring photos.

 ---

-## 2.4 Protoboard y cableado
+## 2.4 Protoboard and wiring

-Algunos dispositivos se conectan mediante protoboard.
+Some devices use protoboard wiring.
-Por ello, esta sección (o subcarpeta asociada) puede recoger:
+This section may include:

-- Recomendaciones de uso de protoboard:
+- General protoboard recommendations
-  - Distribución de rieles de alimentación.
+  - Power rail distribution
-  - Buenas prácticas para separar señales de potencia y de datos.
+  - Separation of power and data signals

-- Esquemas o fotos de ejemplos típicos:
+- Example diagrams/photos:
-  - Tang Nano 9K en una base + protoboard con potenciómetro y HC-SR04.
+  - Tang Nano 9K on base + protoboard with potentiometer and HC-SR04
-  - Distribución de 3.3 V / 5 V, según el caso.
+  - 3.3 V / 5 V rail distribution

-Siempre que se añadan imágenes, se sugiere usar un patrón similar a:
+Images should follow the pattern:

     2_devices/
      └─ 2_4_Breadboard/